Warburton-Lab/schrodinger_notebooks/README.md

 4. Enter into the virtual environment.
 Once you do this, you should see `(.venv)` appear before the prompt in your command line.
-Its important that you don't skip this step, because otherwise packages will be installed globally which is most likely not what you want.
+Its important that you don't skip this step, because otherwise packages will be installed globally, which is most likely not what you want.
 Enter into the virtual environment using the command:
 ```
-source ./venv/bin/activate
+source ./.venv/bin/activate
 ```

 5. Install all necessary packages listed in the `requirements.txt` file.